spec-framework/documentation/output/book.md

 The symbol `theList` refers to an instance side method returning a widget\.This is because as instance variables are private, the layout class needs to use an accessor to obtain it when building the UI\.Note that by default, a widget will take all the space available\.

-As said above, multiple views can be described for the same user interface\.In order to retrieve the correct method to apply, these methods need to be flagged with a pragma\.The pragma can be either `<spec: default>` for the view to use by default, or `<spec>` for the other views\.
+As said above, multiple layouts can be described for the same user interface\.In order to retrieve the correct method to apply, these methods need to be flagged with a pragma\.The pragma can be either `<spec: default>` for the layout to use by default, or `<spec>` for the other layouts\.